Free Reverse Image Search with AI

 Reverse image search free means you can upload a photo and search by image across the web without paying before the search runs.
 Instead of entering text, the image becomes the query, and results may include matching pages, duplicate images, resized copies, and related products.
 It works as a visual search tool and an image finder in one step.

-Visual identification helps when you have a photo but no name for the subject.
+Reverse image search is ideal when you can see an object, place, product, plant, or animal in a picture but are not sure what to call it.
 The method relies on computer vision, a field that helps software interpret objects, patterns, colors, and shapes in images.
 Lens App fits this workflow because it combines AI reverse image search, product search, and AI identification in one free mobile tool.
-For privacy, photos are deleted after analysis.
+Uploaded images are removed once the AI finishes processing them.

 How Reverse Image Search Free Works